benopotamus/htmx-ext-shoelace/README.md

 # htmx-ext-shoelace

-An extension to make [Shoelace](https://shoelace.style/) elements work seamlessly (as possible) with htmx.
+An extension to make [Shoelace](https://shoelace.style/) elements work even more seamlessly with htmx.

+## Features

+ 1. Include `sl-rating` values.
+These are ignored by htmx as Shoelace doesn't implement the `name` attribute for `sl-rating` - and a name is needed for the formData key.
+ 2. Includes an `sl-radio-group` value only if it has a value set
+ 3. Prevents form submission if the form is not valid (e.g. a required field has no value)

 ## Usage